SV592/Frontend-Portfolio/browser-extensions-manager-ui-main/README.md

 ### What I learned

-Apprently some legacy DOMs on certain browsers had a function called "all()" and i found that out because i tried to call my custom "all()" function onclick and it didn't do anything.
+Apparently, some legacy DOMs on certain browsers had a function called "all()" and I found that out because I tried to call my custom "all()" function onclick and it didn't do anything.

 Since there were no errors nor were my console.logs working, debugging it was "fun" 😐.